hanwenzhang123/hanwenzhang123/README.md

 <!--
 **hanwenzhang123/hanwenzhang123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on ...
-React JS Software Development
+Software Development
 - 🌱 I’m currently learning ...
 JavaScript, React.js, Redux.js, Node.js, Express.js, Java, Python
 - 👯 I’m looking to collaborate on ...
 Projects
 - 🤔 I’m looking for help with ...
 Opportunities